 Admission to Galveston College does not guarantee admissions or placement in specific courses or programs of study.
-Prerequisites are required for some courses and some programs of study require specific approval or have additional requirements for admissions in addition to those outlined for general admission to the institution.
+Prerequisites are required for some courses, and some programs of study require specific approval or have additional requirements for admissions in addition to those outlined for general admission to the institution.
 For requirements to specific occupational/technical programs, please refer to the sections of this catalog designated "Programs of Study".

-Students should be aware that licensing and/or accrediting agencies periodically change their requirements.
+Students should be aware that licensing and/or accrediting bodies periodically change their requirements; therefore, Galveston College cannot guarantee future entrance requirements into these programs.
 Galveston College may have to change both admissions and curricula in these occupational/technical programs.
 Students enrolled in preparatory courses for entry into one of these programs may have to change plans to meet new requirements.
-The college cannot guarantee "future entrance requirements" for these programs.